Cat Breeds in Australia

 Common Himalayan Conditions and Diseases

 - Ringworm – This is a kind of dermatophytosis and one of the most common fungal skin diseases that can affect cats.
 This particular Para side invades outer layers of the skin order to include fur and claws.
-Long haired cats can easily get ringworm than those with shorter hair.
+Long-haired cats can easily get ringworm than those with shorter hair.
 However, this condition can be easily passed to a human.
-Get PetCare for your Himalayan because that is the best way you can protect your pets.

 - The most famous celebrity that owns Himalayan cats is Martha Stewart.